Skyrmion Crystals in the Triangular Kondo Lattice Model: Introduction

-The numerical challenge of obtaining a $T=0$ phase diagram of the KLM arises from the smallness of the effective interactions between localized moments in comparison with the bare Hamiltonian parameters.
-Even the small size effects associated with relatively large finite lattices can still switch the relative stability of two competing orders in comparison to the thermodynamic limit.
-This situation persists for a Kondo exchange interaction $J$ comparable to the nearest-neighbor hopping $t$, posing a serious challenge for numerical techniques.
+The numerical challenge of obtaining a $T=0$ phase diagram of the KLM arises from the smallness of the \emph{effective} interactions between localized moments in comparison with the \emph{bare} Hamiltonian parameters.
+Even the small size effects associated with relatively large finite lattices can alter the relative stability of two competing orders in comparison to the thermodynamic limit.
+This situation persists for a Kondo exchange interaction $J$ comparable to the nearest-neighbor hopping $t$, posing a serious challenge for numerical techniques that are implemented on finite lattices.
 Here we avoid these undesirable size effects by implementing a novel variational method {\it in the thermodynamic limit}.
-This method reveals that SkXs are indeed ubiquitous ground states of the \emph{isotropic} TKLM induced by relatively large higher order spin interactions caused by the above-mentioned Fermi surface effects~\cite{BatistaCD2016_review}.
-The field induced SkX phases emerge above a critical coupling strength $J/t$, implying that moving away from the strongly localized regime of $f$-electron magnets (RKKY limit) is important to stabilize these topological spin textures.
+This method reveals that SkX are indeed ubiquitous ground states of the \emph{isotropic} TKLM induced by relatively large multi-spin interactions caused by the above-mentioned Fermi surface effects~\cite{BatistaCD2016_review}.
+The field induced SkX phases emerge above a critical coupling strength $J/t$, indicating that moving away from the RKKY regime of $f$-electron magnets should favor the stabilization these topological spin textures relative to other magnetic orderings.